MariaGoniIba/SP2-Spectrogram-from-scratch/README.md

-# Signal Processing (DS) project 2: Computing an spectrogram manually
+# Signal Processing (DS) project 2: Computing a spectrogram manually

 # Credit
 The dataset and proposal of the exercise is from the Udemy course [Signal Processing Problems, solved in Matlab and in Python](https://www.udemy.com/course/signal-processing/).
-I highly recommend this course for those learning signal processing.
+I highly recommend this course for those interested in signal processing.

 # Why spectrogram?
 Brief theory
 When applying the FFT to the entire signal, the signal is treated as if it were static.